micro-os-plus/utils-lists-xpack/tests/README.md

 The supported platforms are:

-- `platform-native` - run the test applications as native process on the development machine
+- `platform-native` - run the test applications as native processes on the development machine
-- `platform-qemu-cortex-m7f` - run the tests as fully semihosted Cortex-M0
+- `platform-qemu-cortex-m7f` - run the tests as fully semihosted Cortex-M7
-  applications on a QEMU mps2-an500 emulated board
+  applications on a QEMU `mps2-an500` emulated board (an Arm Cortex-M7 development board)
+- `platform-qemu-cortex-m0` - run the tests as fully semihosted Cortex-M0
-  (an Arm Cortex-M7 development board)
+  applications on a QEMU `mps2-an385` emulated board (an Arm Cortex-M3 development board)
+- `platform-qemu-aarch64` - run the tests as fully semihosted Cortex-A72
+  applications on a QEMU `virt` emulated board
-- `platform-qemu-cortex-m0` - run the tests as fully semihosted Cortex-M7
+- `platform-qemu-aarch32` - run the tests as fully semihosted Cortex-A15
-  applications on a QEMU mps2-an500 emulated board
+  applications on a QEMU `virt` emulated board
-  (an Arm Cortex-M7 development board)

 The tests are performed on GNU/Linux, macOS and Windows.

 Exactly the same source files are used on all platforms, without changes.

-It is planned to add more platforms, like RISC-V, but no dates are set.
+It is planned to add RISC-V platforms, but no dates are set.

 ## Toolchains

 For a better portability, the builds are repeated with multiple toolchains, even with multiple versions of the same toolchain.

-For native tests, the toolchains used are:
+The following toolchains are used:

-- GCC 11
+- gcc 11 (native)
-- clang 12
+- clang 12, 13 (native)

-For Cortex-M tests, the toolchain is arm-none-eabi-gcc 11.
+- arm-none-eabi-gcc 11 (Cortex-M, AArch32)
+- aarch64-none-elf-gcc 11 (AArch64)

 ## Tests details